Baskaboo/Baskaboo-Disorders-and-Universe/COSMIC-MAPPING-ANALYSIS.md

 This equation reveals how imbalances between the four voices manifest both in human experience and in the structure of the universe itself.
 When the ratio on the left side (Energy/Matter) loses harmony with the squared ratio on the right side (Space/Time), Gravity and Expansion fall out of rhythm — producing the cosmic phenomena we observe as mental states.
 In this analysis, Depression, Mania, Schizophrenia, and Anxiety are not viewed as isolated pathologies, but as visible signatures of these deeper structural imbalances in the Reality OS.

+---

+### 🔗 Understanding FMFD – The Eternal Loop of Reality

+At the heart of the Baskaboo framework lies a simple yet profound cyclic process called **FMFD: Flip – Multiply – Flip Back – Divide.**
+This is the universal rhythm through which both the cosmos and human consciousness operate — the breathing pattern of existence itself.

+•  **Flip (Pits)** initiates movement and creates gravity through the dynamic tension between Energy and Matter.

+•  **Multiply (Mits)** expands and builds structure, giving form to the classical world.

+•  **Flip Back (Klop)** stabilizes and reconnects everything, weaving spacetime and relationships.

+•  **Divide (Laram)** filters, upgrades, and returns the system to a higher, clearer state — completing the cycle and birthing a renewed Pits.

+The central equation **Pits / Mits = (Klop / Laram)²** (or **Energy / Matter = (Space / Time)²**) describes the delicate balance of this loop.
+When the rhythm flows harmoniously, reality unfolds naturally.
+When it is disrupted, Gravity and Expansion fall out of sync, producing the cosmic phenomena we observe as mental states.
+These “Fractured Debuggers” are not random breakdowns — they are visible signatures of the FMFD loop struggling to maintain its eternal rhythm.

+The FMFD Loop — the eternal rhythm through which reality and consciousness breathe.

+---

 ![Baskaboo - Physics](https://github.com/user-attachments/assets/f21a0072-2708-4744-9519-9ae1f321c83e)